 I didn’t have a lot of money when I first started in triathlon, and I also didn’t really know if I was going to like it.
 I spent a lot of time in bike stores drooling over the expensive bikes, while studying cheaper entry level bikes.
 Every bike store had a different angle they played.
 One would say, purchase the more expensive bike, gain more speed so when I improved I didn’t have to buy another bike.
 Another would tell me to buy the entry level but load it up with expensive components so I could ride faster, and when I wanted another bike, the components alone would warrant a good price, and of course that store would buy it back from me and give me a discount an another bike.
 Decisions, decisions what to do, what to do?

-I researched different road and tri bikes online and in magazines, and while I was pretty surecannondale_caad9 I would enjoy triathlon, I decided on an entry level Canondale CAAD 9 road bike.
+I researched different road and tri bikes online and in magazines, and while I was pretty sure I would enjoy triathlon, I decided on an entry level Canondale CAAD 9 road bike.
 I also included in my purchase, a pair of pedals, cleats, shoes and a helmet.
 The helmet was very important especially since I hadn’t actually rode a bike in over 10 years.
 Would I really not forget how to ride a bike?
 The answer to that my friends is YES.
 It is not a skill that is forgotten.
 It maybe a little unsteady the first couple of times, but not forgotten.
 Luckily I will have my trusty helmet, just in case.

 I also read something that resonated with me.
 The most important thing that is needed after the purchase of a bike, is the fitting.
 At first I thought, “what?
 Don’t I just have to find the most comfortable height of the seat and then get going?”
 I had no idea that there are so many different adjustments on a bike, to a point that bike “fitters” actually have to be certified in order to properly fit you.
 They have to take courses, pass tests and be mentored.
 “Really?”, you ask?
 Yes…really.